Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-After researching dozens of coffee makers with grinders online, we purchased the top 20 to thoroughly test their grinding and coffee making capabilities.
+After researching dozens of coffee makers with grinders online, we purchased the top 20 to thoroughly test their grinding and coffee-making capabilities.
 If you’re not in the mood to manually grind your coffee, these products ought to make you happy.
-During our tests, we measured different aspects such as the type of grinder (burr grinder vs blade grinder), the type of carafe (glass carafe vs thermal carafe) and the highest level of temperature at which each model can brew coffee.
+During our tests, we measured different aspects such as the type of grinder (burr grinder vs blade grinder), the type of carafe (glass carafe vs thermal carafe), and the highest level of temperature at which each model can brew coffee.
 After putting the coffee makers to the grind (and after probably drinking too much coffee, if that’s such a thing), we narrowed our list down to the top 3 models available on the market.
+If you prefer other brands, check out our guide to the best coffee maker.

 We also found the best of the best coffee makers with grinders is the Krups EA8250 Espresseria Automatic Espresso Coffee Maker ($535).
 It is simple to use but also creates the overall best cup of joe.
-The EA8250comes with a stellar burr grinder, and unique heat and pressure components that creates a cup of coffee on par with professional baristas.
-Plus it delivers a hot cup of coffee in under two minutes.
+The EA8250comes with a stellar burr grinder, and unique heat and pressure components that create a cup of coffee on par with professional baristas.
+Plus it delivers a hot cup of coffee in under two minutes, so pair it together with some of the best whole bean coffees for stellar coffee drinking experiences.
 Keep reading to learn more about the other coffee makers and how well they grind and brew coffee compared to our #1 pick.

 The type of grinder is also a major consideration.
-Blade grinders are pretty straight forward: the blades grind the beans by chopping it into a fine ground.
+Blade grinders are pretty straightforward: the blades grind the beans by chopping them into a fine ground.
 Blade grinders are often cheaper and easier to clean, but critics claim they make the coffee more bitter.
 Burr grinders consist of two abrasive surfaces that grind the beans.
 They are more difficult to clean, but they release more flavor from the coffee beans.
 If you want coffee with the best flavor, a burr grinder is preferred.
+Or, check out our guide to the best Cuisinart coffee maker.

 The carafe is another important thing to consider when looking for a coffee maker.
 Unless you are drinking/making espressos (like our #1 Pick), your coffee maker will make multiple cups of coffee at once.
-A glass carafe makes it easier to see when your coffee is ready, but the coffee cools down faster and loses its flavor.
+A glass carafe makes it easier to see when your coffee is ready, but the coffee cools down faster and loses its flavor, unless it comes with a hot plate.
 A thermal carafe will keep the coffee’s temperature and flavor longer, but it will cost you more.

 Lastly, the temperature of the coffee is always something you want to consider.
 While 175° is enough to enjoy coffee, a cup of coffee at 195° is ideal.
 That’s because the higher temperature releases the flavor in the coffee bean.